Blog

 Travel precautions include reducing exposure to mosquitos (see ‘Mosquito Prevention Measures’ below).[29]

 A live-attenuated yellow fever vaccine has been developed for travel to endemic regions.
-It is usually required for travel from people that have just visited a high-risk area.
+It is usually required for travel from people who have just visited a high-risk area.
 If considering a yellow fever vaccine for travel, it’s important to consult with a doctor first to make sure it’s not contraindicated in your case.

 Treatment

 There is no treatment for yellow fever.
-Patients that come down with severe symptoms require immediate hospitalization in an intensive care unit.
+Patients who come down with severe symptoms require immediate hospitalization in an intensive care unit.
 Rehydration and supportive care are the first port of call.
 For those with renal failure, kidney dialysis may be required.
 Plasma transfusion may be required for those with severe hemorrhage or coagulopathy.

 Immune suppression is a well-known phenomenon caused by yellow fever.
 Patients may experience comorbid bacterial infections, for which antibiotics may be administered.